-Latin America has lived great moments in the almost nine decades of history of soccer World Cups.
+Latin America has lived great moments in the almost nine decades of history of FIFA World Cup.
 Spectacular goals, impressive victories and nine universal titles, won among Brazil, Argentina and Uruguay, have an essential place in the memory of soccer fans; but there are other facts that, for sure, teams, players and lovers of the most practiced sport in the planet would like to forget.
 What are the moments you would prefer not to remember from World Cups?
 PanamericanWorld proposes to approach 10 events that left a bad reminder.

 FIVE HUMILIATING DEFEATS

 Brazil is the team with the most world titles, with five, and the only one that has intervened in every Cup; but the “Canarinha” has also lived awful experiences in these contests.

 In 2014’s World semifinal, in front of its audience, Brazil suffered its biggest defeat in history.
 Germans played a great first part and the South American defenders forgot basic soccer notions and, one by one, under the unbelieving look of millions of “Canarinha” followers, the goals kept falling, until five.
 The German feast continued in the second half and the Mineirão Stadium’s board, in Belo Horizonte, marked other two European goals.
 That goal wave, at the gate of another match for the Cup, will never be forgotten.